hcoles/pitest/README.md

 * Fix for #158 - Tests incorrectly excluded from mutants
 * Fix for #153 - SCM plugin broken for maven 2
-* Fix for #152 - Does not work with IDM jdk
+* Fix for #152 - Does not work with IBM jdk

 ### 1.1.2